sarsamurmu/reboost/packages/plugin-react-refresh/README.md

 Type: `boolean`\
 Default: `true`

-Excludes all files which matches `/node_modules/`.
+Excludes all files which match `/node_modules/`.
 Disabling it will decrease performance.

 ## Example
 ### Improving performance by excluding non-related files
-By default it runs the transformation on all files.
-You can run transformation only on the files which need it by using `UsePlugin`.
+By default, it runs the transformation on all files.
+You can run the transformation only on the files which need it by using `UsePlugin`.
 ```js
 const {